arrilot/laravel-widgets/README.md

 Fortunately, this can be achieved very easily!

-1. Make sure you have jquery loaded before a widget is called.
+1. Make sure you have jquery loaded for ajax calls before the widget is called.
 2. Change facade or blade directive - `Widget::` => `AsyncWidget::`, `@widget` => `@asyncWidget`

 Done.